Skip to content

 Any operating system is allowed, but some installation variations may apply.
 The following software needs to be installed locally on your computer:

-- SSH (it is installed by default on MacOS and Linux-based machines, but for Windows it is recommended to install Git for Windows with a full set of tools)
+Installed by default on MacOS and Linux-based machines.
+For Windows it is recommended to install Git for Windows with a full set of tools.

-) - Kubectl 1.21.+ (download the binary for your platform and put it on your
+Download the binary for your platform and put it on your PATH

-) - Helm 3.6.+ (download the binary for your platform and put it on your
+Download the binary for your platform and put it on your PATH

 IDEs